maeager/Agilent2Dicom/README.md

 ### Current bugs and faults ###

-For bugs and faults see [current issues](https://confluence-vre.its.monash.edu.au/display/MBI/FDF2DCM+debugging).
+For bugs and faults see [debugging page](https://confluence-vre.its.monash.edu.au/display/MBI/FDF2DCM+debugging) on Confluence.

 ## How do I get set up? ##